 - All bassoon participants are expected to bring a contrabassoon, if you have one, and contrabassoon reeds and equipment to make new reeds.
 Bring a device for supporting the weight of the contrabassoon, if needed.

 The University of Houston campus, indoors and out, is designated SMOKE FREE.
-Smoking is allowed ONLY in designated locations on campus
+Accordingly, smoking is not permitted anywhere on campus.

-Medical care is available through the Campus Health Center but the TMF Office must make the appointment for any non-UH student participants.
-All participants are responsible for all fees and/or filing any insurance claims.
-Any illness requiring a visit to an Emergency clinic can be arranged through our housing staff.
+Medical care is available at the UH Campus Health Center during weekday business hours; however the TMF Office must make the appointment for non-UH students.
+You are responsible for all fees and/or filing any insurance claims.
+Any illness requiring a visit to an Emergency or Urgent Care clinic or afterhours can be arranged by contacting the TMF housing staff.

-All Festival Orchestra participants are eligible to participate in the Cynthia Woods Mitchell Young Artist Competition.
+All Orchestra Fellows are eligible to participate in the Cynthia Woods Mitchell Young Artist Competition.

 A movement of a standard concerto, or showpiece, for solo instrument and orchestra.
 Total length not to exceed 15 minutes, including full orchestral tuttis.
 Please read the following requirements carefully.